ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-source-kafka-avro-consumer.md

 * Apache Zookeeper

 The Kafka Confluent ingest process:
-* reads Avro-encoded records from a Kafka topic
+* reads Avro-encoded messages from a Kafka topic
-* uses Confluent Schema Management to determine the message schema and FeatureBase field data types
+* uses Confluent Schema Management to determine the message schema, destination FeatureBase field data types
-* adds or deletes the records from the specified FeatureBase table
+* ingests the data into FeatureBase tables.

 ## Before you begin